 < Back to Anderson, IN Family Lawyers page

 The purpose of child support is to ensure that both of a child’s parents equitably contribute to the child’s upbringing.
 It should not be entirely on your shoulders to pay for their housing, food, clothing, education, medical bills, and more.
-If you and your child’s mother or father lived together, you would be both contribute.
+If you and your child’s other parent lived together, you would both contribute.
 Child support ensures that continues despite maintaining separate households.
 It also ensures your child lives a similar lifestyle to their parents.

 Whether you and your child’s other parent are going through a divorce or have never been married, you need to resolve the child support issue.
 The best way to do this is to contact a child support attorney to discuss how much you may receive or need to pay.
 If you already have a child support order in place and you think it is too low or high, call a family lawyer with GDS Law Group, LLP at 765-313-7092 or online to discuss a modification.